The Unsung Heroes of Yorkshire

 John Harrison (1693–1776) was born in Foulby, near Wakefield.
 His most famous invention was the marine chronometer.
 It solved the age-old problem of being able to accurately position yourself at sea.
 Radio 4 reckons ‘this object… is considerably more important than the landing on the moon’.
 Neil Armstrong thanked the British nation for this invention which set mankind on the journey to the moon.
 He wasn’t a one trick pony though; two of his other inventions from around three centuries ago are still in use today.
 Bi-metallic spring/strips in thermostats, thermometers, time-delay relays and as miniature circuit breakers in all sorts of electrical appliances and his roller bearings are in use all over the place from roller skates to the technology that has taken us into space.

-“He brought Britain its first TV talent competition”
+“First TV talent competition”

 Russ Litten is a newly published writer from Hull and his exciting first novel Scream if you Want to Go Faster is a cracker.
 It was extremely well received by critics.
 Word magazine said: ‘What Last Exit To Brooklyn did for the New York borough, so ‘Scream’ threatens to do for this little corner of the East Riding, in an exhilarating, horribly funny and fundamentally honest ride through urban Britain.’